Bandhana: Box office

 The movie ran for 100 days in 18 theatres and 25 weeks in many first class theatres.
-The film had a 30 weeks run in two theatres (a record at the time) and completed 469 days of run in one theatre, making the film the second longest running Kannada film in theatres at the time.
-Bandhana went on to become the highest grossing film of year and was declared an industrial hit.
+The film had a 30 weeks run in two theatres (a record at the time) and completed 469 days of run in one theatre, making the film the second longest running Kannada film in theatres at that time.
+Bandhana went on to become the highest-grossing film of year and was declared an industry hit.

+Aftermath

+After Bandhana's phenomenal success, fans of Rajkumar and Vishnuvardhan started clashing.
+Babu relocated to Mumbai, and lived there for five years.

 Remake

 The film was remade in Tamil as Premapasam.
 The Tamil version released in 1985 and had Sivakumar and Revathi in lead roles.
 The film was directed by K. Vijayan and had musical score by Gangai Amaran.